VerklegtNamskeidHR2024/Da-Project/Dagbaekur/End-Of-Day-27.11.md

 I worked on use cases for a bit then started work on the wireframe.

 Tumi: \
+I worked more on the class diagram and the state diagram helped with how the interface should be.

 Daníela: \
 I worked on the use cases, fixed the requirements list and we decided how the interface should be.\